 Actuarial Va aluation as of

-Contributions July 1, 2012 July 1, 2011
+Contributions July 1, 2013 July 1, 2012

 Statutory Contributions - Chapter 352.92 (% of Payroll) 20.70% 20.70%

-Required Contributions - Chapter 356 (% of Payroll) 25.28% 26.00%
+Required Contributions - Chapter 356 (% of Payroll) 26.11% 25.28%

-Sufficiency / (Deficiency) (4.58%) (5.30%)
+Sufficiency / (Deficiency) (5.41)% (4.58)%

-The contribution deficiency decreased from (5.30%) of payroll to (4.58%) of payroll.
-The primary reason for the decreased contribution deficiency is the recognition of assumption changes.
-Please see page 3 for additional detail about these changes.
+The contribution deficiency increased from (4.58%)% of payroll to (5.41%)% of payroll.
+The primary reason for the increased contribution deficiency is the recognition of investment losses from prior years in the actuarial value of assets.
+Lower than expected salaries resulted in a liability gain but also increased the payment on the unfunded actuarial accrued liability as a percent of payroll.
 A significant contribution deficiency remains.
 Without further changes or favorable actuarial experience, the funded status will deteriorate in the future and assets will be depleted.

-Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 26 years.
-Based on the current member and employer contribution rates and other methods and assumptions described in this report, an infinite number of years would be required to eliminate the unfunded liability (the unfunded liability will never be eliminated).
+Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 25 years.
+Based on the current member and employer contribution rates and other methods and assumptions described in this report, the unfunded liability will never be eliminated.
+Furthermore, based on current contributions, the payment on the unfunded liability as a percent of pay will increase without limit to an infinite value.

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the actuarial value of assets (AVA).
-The market value of assets (MVA) earned approximately 2.4% for the plan year ending June 30, 2012.
-The AVA earned approximately 4.6% for the plan year ending June 30, 2012 as compared to the assumed rate of 8.5%.
-This statutory rate is mandated by Minnesota Statutes.
+The market value of assets (MVA) earned approximately 14.1% for the plan year ending June 30, 2013.
+The AVA earned approximately 6.4% for the plan year ending June 30, 2013 as compared to the assumed rate of 8.0%.
+This assumed rate is a prescribed assumption mandated by Minnesota Statutes.

 Participant reconciliation and statistics are detailed in the Membership Data section.
 The Actuarial Basis section includes a summary of plan provisions and actuarial methods and assumptions used for the calculations in this report.
-The Plan Accounting sections detail the required accounting information for the Plan under GASB No. 25 (as amended by GASB No. 50).